fenago/ml-bootcamp/Lab_2.md

-With
-six lines of code, we have implemented our first machine learning algorithm.
-In ❶, we create a vector containing only ones, which we append to the matrix *X* as the first column; this is the dummy feature in ❷.
-Next,
-we compute *X^T^X* in ❸ and its inverse in ❹, and we put them together to calculate *w* in ❺.
-Finally, we split the weights into the bias *w*~0~ and the remaining weights *w* in
-❻.

-The
-[column\_stack]
-function
-from NumPy that we used for adding a column of ones might be confusing at first, so let's have a closer look at it:
+The `column_stack` function from NumPy that we used for adding a column of ones might be confusing at first, so let’s have a closer look at it: